Siguza/IOHIDeous/docs/index.md

 } kport_t;
 ```

-With `struct task` I was much lazier, only defining what's necessary (except for `ip_lock`, which isn't actually needed):
+With `struct task` I was much lazier, only defining what's really necessary (with the exception of `ip_lock`, which isn't actually needed):

 ```c
 typedef struct